GED® Math Practice: Know the Calculator

 Are you planning to take a high school equivalency test in math?
 If so, you should start thinking about calculators.
 Each test has specific rules for calculator use.
 The GED test and TASC test both use the TI-30XS scientific calculator.
 The HiSET exam uses a simpler four-function calculator.
 Which test you can take depends on your state.

 The GED Mathematical Reasoning test is given on a computer.
 A Texas Instruments TI-30XS on-screen calculator will be available during the test on most questions.
+The questions using foundational mathematical skills such as addition, subtraction, multiplication, division, exponents, roots, and basic number sense will not allow the use of a calculator.
 It's even available on some science and social studies questions.
 Try this tutorial to get familiar with the calculator: GED Test Calculator Tutorial.

 Testing centers do not provide hand-held calculators.
 Check with your test center to ask specific questions about calculators.
 In the U.S., the GED test is only given on paper if you have been approved for special accommodations.
 Most students are expected to use the on-screen calculator.